sr/operator/docker/README.md

 ### Adding a new base image

 1. Create a `Dockerfile`.
 Follow the directory structure of the existing images in the repository.
-1. Add the image to `images.yml`.
-The key name is the URL where the image will be pushed, and the `build` key is the path where the `Dockerfile` resides.
+1. Add the images to the `BUILDS` array in `Rakefile`.
+The key is the tag name and the value is a `Build` object whose first argument is the first to build from.
+Additional options can be specified if needed.
 1. Make a pull request and get a +1.
 1. Merge away!
 Bamboo will build the base image once it lands in the master branch.